NodePulse/movie-recommendation-system/README.md

 5.  **Build Command**: `pip install -r requirements.txt` (Render usually infers this)
 6.  **Start Command**: `streamlit run app.py --server.port $PORT --server.enableCORS false`
     *(Note: `--server.enableCORS false` might be needed for some deployments.)*
+7. If using environment variables (e.g., for `MY_API_KEY`), configure them in Render's environment variables section for your service.
-7. Select your desired plan type and deploy.
+8. Select your desired plan type and deploy.

 ---